 Vacuum cleaners are essential for keeping on top of dust and grime, but there are a whole host of tools that can help make cleaning the home much easier.
-For example, a multi-tasking steam cleaner from Karcher can be invaluable if you have hard floors to maintain and windows to wash.
+For example, a multi-tasking steam cleaner can be invaluable if you have hard floors to maintain and windows to wash.
 Investing in versatile gadgets like this can save you both time and space in the home as they can be used for a variety of cleaning tasks.

 Assign Tasks to Family Members